 My current creative-critical practice centres on the theme of contingency, the affective state of uncertainty and/or the condition of being subject to chance and change.
 I am interested in poetry's… read more

 My current creative-critical practice centres on the theme of contingency, the affective state of uncertainty and/or the condition of being subject to chance and change.
 I am interested in poetry's various presentations of contingency: as individuated, ordinary-extraordinary moments (expectation, fear, grief, delight for example), as broader cultural milieu (climate crisis, migration), and as resonances of social and environmental inequities.
 I am particularly intrigued by the fictive possibilities of poetry and poetry's affinities to song and performance.
-My research is informed by feminist political ecology, object orientated writing, and affect theory.

 'Big Contemplative Utopia: solace and consolation in the writings of Denise Riley, Lisa Robertson, and Lyn Hejinian', Therapy and Experimental Poetry Symposium, Birkbeck, University of London (September 2019)

 'Energy Objects In-Conversation: Hannah Imlach, Dr Lila Matsumoto & Dr Alexandra Campbell', a conversation on sculpture, poetry and energy cultures, Peacock Gallery, Aberdeen (July 2019)